These green colleges are putting sustainability principles into practice

 • Meet sustainability goals: Data centers connected to a district energy system will immediately benefit from any technology, efficiency, or carbon reduction strategy implemented at the system’s central facilities.
 Today, district energy systems like Vicinity’s are taking critical steps to eliminate carbon emissions in buildings, offering data centers a path forward to meeting their sustainability goals.

-• Energy efficiency and cost savings: District energy systems use centralized cooling, which can be more efficient than individual systems in data centers.
+• Energy efficiency and cost savings: District energy systems use centralized cooling, which can be more efficient than individual systems.
 This can reduce energy consumption and lower energy costs.

 • Space savings: Buildings connected to a district energy system no longer need space for onsite boilers, chillers, water heaters, and cooling towers.
 This space-saving benefit is critical for buildings that require large open spaces for operating equipment or much-needed tenant space.